luapower/website/www/md/faq.md

 _is_ the deployment tree, and it's the same tree for all platforms.
 Modules don't need to be "installed" out of version control in order to create a proper runtime.
-You can code directly on your deployments, and you can push/pull changes between deployments.
+You can code directly on your deployments, and you can push/pull changes between deployments just like you do with your own apps.

 ## How do I install it?